JohannesBuchner/BXA/_sources/xspec-analysis.rst.txt

 .. autofunction:: bxa.xspec.qq.qq

-Refer to the :ref:`accompaning paper <cite>`, which gives an introduction and detailed discussion on the methodology.
+For an introduction and detailed discussion on the methodology, see:

+* the :ref:`accompaning paper <cite>`
+* the `book chapter "Statistical Aspects of X-ray Spectral Analysis" <https://arxiv.org/abs/2309.05705>`_
+* the PlotBXA tutorial linked on the left of this page